Yangyi1230/HadoopProject/README.md

 2. A Hive SQL command file that perform sentiment analytic on tweets, and calcualte the normalized average happyness polarity on differenct workdays an different day hours.
+It also create a table which contains geolocation and sentiment score for further use.

    Run `($PROJECTROOT)/SingleSourceAnalytic/TwitterSentiment/sentiment_hive_command.sql` using Hive.